mckennapsean/dissertation/content/01-intro.md

 a design timeline.

-To tailor the design activity framework to visualization novices, we created concise design worksheets for the framework, described in [@sec:worksheets].
+To tailor the design activity framework to visualization novices and increase the model's actionability and achievability, we created concise design worksheets for the framework, described in [@sec:worksheets].
 By reflecting on our own experience using a variety of design methods, we identified descriptive steps for each design activity of visualization design.
 These steps served as a checklist that we taught and utilized in a visualization course with students.
 We performed a qualitative evaluation of the use of these visualization design worksheets in a cumulative project for which students had to design and develop their own web-based visualization system from scratch.
 This qualitative evaluation included survey feedback from 32 students and 11 in-depth, semistructured interviews.
 The design activity worksheets are one new approach to teach the next generation of visualization designers about the data visualization design process, by equipping them with not only the theoretical knowledge but also the practical skills for building better visualization systems and tools.

-In [@sec:security], we conducted a successful design study to create a cyber security visualization dashboard using our framework.
+In [@sec:security], we conducted a successful design study to create a cyber security visualization dashboard using the design activity framework.
 This design study highlights significant challenges for user-centered design, such as limited access to end users and data.
 We present several design methods that we used to overcome these challenges and produce useful visualization design artifacts.
-We include a discussion on the design decisions, evaluation, and deployment of this visualization system as a case study on the descriptive and generative power of the design activity framework.
+We include a discussion on the design decisions, evaluation, and deployment of this visualization system as a case study that shows the descriptive and generative power of the design activity framework.

-[@sec:reflections] explores different applications of the design activity framework for visualization through a perspective on the role of design and the process across different kinds of visualization research.
+[@sec:reflections] explores different applications of the design activity framework for visualization through a perspective on the role of the design process across different kinds of visualization research.
 For example, a project we encountered before we had the knowledge of this framework involved the creation of a novel technique for exploring correlation, but the resulting